The destructive magic of Eddie Van Halen and David Lee Roth

 And when you think of his band Van Halen, the person who comes to mind might not be one of the Van Halen brothers who founded it.
 It might be David Lee Roth.

-Eddie died on Tuesday after a long battle of throat cancer, and while fans will trade odes to his mind-boggling riffs, they’ll also swap tales of his relationship with Roth.
+Eddie died on Tuesday after a long battle with throat cancer, and while fans will trade odes to his mind-boggling riffs, they’ll also swap tales of his relationship with Roth.
 Like Paul McCartney and John Lennon, Noel and Liam Gallagher, Joey and Johnny Ramone and (for a time) Keith Richards and Mick Jagger, the tension between the two stars led to both personal disputes and iconic music.

-They met when Eddie and his brother Alex, both born in the Netherlands but raised in Pasadena, were auditioning singers for their band in 1972.
+They met when Eddie and his brother Alex, both born in the Netherlands but raised in Pasadena, Calif., were auditioning singers for their band in 1972.

-“We were crosstown adversaries, and we hated each other with a vengeance,” Roth said on the podcast WTF with Marc Maron in 2019.
+“We were crosstown adversaries, and we hated each other with a vengeance,” Roth said on the podcast “WTF” with Marc Maron in 2019.
 “My material was simpler like ‘Johnny B Goode’ or simpler Stones songs but really colorful. … The Van Halens had craft.
-Man, did they have artisanal super small batch scotch craft.”
+Man, did they have artisanal super-small-batch-scotch craft.”

 The brothers did not like Roth all that much, but they liked the sound system he owned — so they invited him to join the band.
 And, as it turns out, they were a perfect match.
-A ying and yang.
+Yin and yang.
 Roth had personality; Eddie had genius.

-For a while, it worked, even if it didn’t.
+For a while, it worked.
+Even if it didn’t.

 “There were always creative differences,” Roth told Maron.
 “We never got along.
 It was a beautiful, beautiful pairing of … you’ve seen cowboy movies where the guys are always sabotaging each other, but they’re working to somehow accomplish something, and I think you’ll see that in a lot of popular bands.”